Celo Dollar (CUSD) Price Hits $1.00 on Top Exchanges

 - AXIA Coin (AXC) traded down 0.1% against the dollar and now trades at $13.43 or 0.00048094 BTC.

-Celo Dollar launched on June 28th, 2020.
+Celo Dollar’s launch date was June 28th, 2020.
 Celo Dollar’s total supply is 57,241,566 tokens and its circulating supply is 35,554,166 tokens.
-Celo Dollar’s official website is celo.org.
+The official website for Celo Dollar is celo.org.
+Celo Dollar’s official Twitter account is @celoorg and its Facebook page is accessible here.
 The Reddit community for Celo Dollar is https://reddit.com/r/celo and the currency’s Github account can be viewed here.
-Celo Dollar’s official Twitter account is @celoorg and its Facebook page is accessible here.

-It is usually not possible to purchase alternative cryptocurrencies such as Celo Dollar directly using US dollars.
-Investors seeking to acquire Celo Dollar should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Gemini or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Celo Dollar using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as Celo Dollar directly using U.S. dollars.
+Investors seeking to acquire Celo Dollar should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Celo Dollar using one of the exchanges listed above.

 Receive News & Updates for Celo Dollar Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Celo Dollar and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.